 APRIL QIU CHENG.

-I recently graduated from MIT, where I studied physics and mathematics.
-I'm a 2023 Astronaut Scholar and the winner of the 2024 MIT Barrett Prize.
+I completed my undergraduate studies in physics and mathematics at MIT in 2024, after which I completed a Fulbright research fellowship at the Albert Einstein Institute in Potsdam.
+I'm a 2025 Hertz fellow, 2023 Astronaut Scholar, and the winner of the 2024 MIT Barrett Prize.
 In 2024, I attended the 73rd Lindau Nobel Laureate Meeting.
 I'm excited to begin my PhD at Princeton starting fall 2025.

 In my free time, I like to write, read, try new cafés, and play video games.